 Health Indicator Report of Overweight or Obese

-Hispanic adults have higher rates of overweight or obesity than Non-Hispanics adults.
+Hispanic adults had higher rates of overweight or obesity than non-Hispanics adults.

 NotesOverweight or obese is defined as a BMI of 25 or more.
 BMI is calculated by dividing weight in kilograms by the square of height in meters.
 In 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
 Data has been updated from 2011 onward in all chart views to reflect this change. [[br]] [[br]] Age-adjusted to U.S. 2000 standard population.